GdDev00/lotto_lottery/README.md

   ```

   ## Composition
-  All the project modules are in *library* folder:
+  All the project modules are in *lotto* folder:
   * *lotto.py* contains all the main functions and classes;
-  * *display_table_lib.py* is a custom module used for generate a visual representation of ticket;
+  * *print_utils.py* is a custom module used for generate a visual representation of ticket;

   ## How to launch
   From the root folder launch *game.py* in the command line and follow the instructions.